micmejia/bible-dump/NKJV/Mark/Mark 6.md

 So they departed to a deserted place in the boat by themselves.

 ###### 33
-But [^f]the multitudes saw them departing, and many knew Him and ran there on foot from all the cities.
+But the multitudes saw them departing, and many knew Him and ran there on foot from all the cities.
 They arrived before them and came together to Him.

 ###### 34
 And Jesus, when He came out, saw a great multitude and was moved with compassion for them, because they were like sheep not having a shepherd.
 So He began to teach them many things.